DanB91/dcpu/dcpu-pp/README.md

 ## DCPU Preprocessor

 This app is a DCPU Assembly preprocessor.
 It parses the given input file(s).
+When run in a project dir, it considers all `.dasm` files in that directory to be part of the same project.

+### External references

 Any references to undefined labels are assumed to be defined in external files names `<labelname>.dasm`.
 The 'assembler' looks in a predefined path to resolve these files.
-It then simply includes the file contents into the main source file.
+It then simply includes the file contents into the output source file.
 This allows us to keep source files small and manageable.

+### Minification

 Everything is minified and stripped of unnecessary bloat and then spit out as a single chunk of DCPU assembly code.
 This can be pasted into